est-perso-platform/platform-service-executor/README.md

 ### 1. Development Environment Setup

+Clone this repository to make it easy to merge future updates of the Platform Service Executor.

 Create a `.env.local` file at the root of the project and reference `.env.base` file to setup your own environment.

 Use Visual Studio Code to confirm debugging with your own environment variable file works.